Leave of absence

 Leave of Absence for International Students

-In addition to the above guidance, international students who are studying in the UK subject to immigration regulations (e.g. those on a Tier 4 student visa) should note that they must be fully registered and attending in order to meet the requirements of their student visa.
+In addition to the above guidance, international students who are studying in the UK subject to immigration regulations (i.e. those on a Student or Tier 4 visa) should note that they must be fully registered and attending in order to meet the requirements of their Student or Tier 4 visa.
 International students considering applying for a leave of absence are strongly advised to use the leave of absence self-help tool which will provide information on the immigration implications of their request, including whether or not it will require reporting to the UKVI.
-Any outstanding queries should be addressed to the International Student Support, Advice & Compliance
+Any outstanding queries should be addressed to International Student Support, Advice & Compliance

-International students who are studying in the UK on a Tier 4 visa should refer to the information above on leave of absence.
+International students who are studying in the UK on a Student or Tier 4 visa should refer to the information above on leave of absence.
 The immigration rules outlined in this section also apply to those who require maternity leave.

 Most postgraduate research scholarship holders will be entitled to a payment during a period of maternity leave.
 PGR students who do not have access to sponsor or statutory maternity pay may be eligible for a one-off support payment from the University.
 This is also available to support students who are adopting a child and do not receive any support from their sponsor.